magicbell-io/sidekiq_web_google_sign_in/README.md

 # Sidekiq Web Google Sign In

-Restrict access to your Sidekiq using Google Sign In.
+Restrict access to your Sidekiq using Google Sign In

 ## Installation